 Social media has always been my specialty.
 Since 2011, I had gained over three million followers on Twitter, over 120,000 on Facebook, and around one million on Snapchat (before those bastards suspended my account for no reason).
-Basically, I’ve been in the game long enough and have failed enough times to know which social media strategies actually work and which ones you shouldn’t waste your time on.
+Basically, I’ve been in the game long enough and have failed enough times to know which strategies work and which ones you shouldn’t waste your time on.
+One thing that always perplexed me was the question of how to get more Instagram followers.

 Let’s start with setting your Instagram profile up for success.